 Lymphomas without Reed-Sternberg cells are usually classified as non-Hodgkin lymphomas.

-Hodgkin lymphoma tends to occur more often in teens and in people with severe immune deficiencies from things such as inherited immune defects, human immunodeficiency virus (HIV) infection, or treatment with immunosuppressive drugs after organ transplants.
-People over age 50 also can get Hodgkin lymphoma more often.
+Age is a risk fact for Hodgkin lymphoma — it tends to mostly affect teens and people older than 55.
+It also can happen in people with severe immune deficiencies from things such as inherited immune defects, human immunodeficiency virus (HIV) infection, treatment with immunosuppressive drugs after organ transplants, or Epstein-Barr virus.

 Usually, the causes of lymphoma are unknown and no lifestyle factors have been definitely linked to childhood lymphomas.

-So, neither parents nor kids have control over the factors that cause the disease.
+So, neither parents nor kids have control over the things that cause the disease.
 Most lymphomas come from noninherited mutations (errors) in the genes of growing blood cells.
+However, there is a very slightly increased risk of Hodgkin lymphoma if other family members have had the disease.
 Regular pediatric checkups can sometimes spot early symptoms of lymphoma.

 Signs and Symptoms